deepakjnv880/gender-and-age-group-prediction/README.md

 # Dateset used -
 [Adience data set](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification) has been used along with some preprocessing(basically face alignment and croping).<br/>
+Dataset contain three type of gender namely male,female and child and eight age group 0-2, 4-6, 8-13, 15-20, 25-32, 38-43, 48-53 and 60+ .
+I have also used same for training purpose.<br/>
 Dataset contain five fold in it.
 From which first four fold used for training purpose and from last fifth fold 50% dataset used validation and 50% dataset used for testing.</br>
 Model is trained on Google colab with GPU.
 Weights corresponding to best validation accuracy has been taken.<br/>